barrykn/big-sur-micropatcher/README.md

 8. The Mac will reboot, so boot from the USB stick again.
 9. Open Terminal, then run `/Volumes/Image\ Volume/run-installer.sh`.
 This will inject the Hax dylib and start the installer.
 Come back in an hour or two and you should be at the macOS setup region prompt!

 This won't fix any post-installation issues, like nonfunctioning Wi-Fi or removing telemetry on systems with Penryn CPUs, but at least it will get a basic installation done on 2011/2012/2013 Macs.
-In the patcher's current condition, I don't expect USB support (necessary for keyboard and trackpad) to work on 2010 or earlier MacBooks, but I have not done any testing on those yet.
+I don't expect USB support (necessary for keyboard and trackpad) to work on 2010 or earlier MacBooks right now, but I have not done any testing on those yet.

 If you want to undo the patcher's changes to boot-args and csrutil settings, then boot from the USB stick, open Terminal, and run `/Volumes/Image\ Volume/reset-vars.sh`.